gardenlinux/gardenlinux-nvidia-installer/README.md

 Notes:
 1. The image is built by default for **amd64**.
 If **arm64** architecture needs to be built then `export TARGET_ARCH=arm64`

-2. If a bare-metal kernel module needs to be built then `export KERNEL_TYPE=baremetal`
+2. If a bare-metal kernel module needs to be built then `export KERNEL_FLAVOR=baremetal`

 # Further reading